apostrophecms/apostrophe-review-and-deploy/README.md

 ### Creating reviews while another review is active

-You may not create a new review while another is still in progress for the same locale.
+Any reviews for the same locale already in progress or "ready to deploy" are marked as "superseded" in this situation and cannot be continued.

 ### Completing a Review

-When a review is completed, it will be marked as such and will remain available in the "Manage Reviews" dialog box.
-Read on to see how you can take advantage of this module's deployment features to "ship" the approved content to another server at this point.
+When a review is completed, it will be marked as such in "Manage Reviews."
+Read on to see how you can take advantage of this module's deployment features to "deploy" the approved content to another server at this point.

 ## Deploying Content